drmortalwombat/oscar64/README.md

 * -d64 : create a d64 disk image
 * -f : add a binary file to the disk image
 * -fz : add a compressed binary file to the disk image
+* -fi : sector skip for data files on disk image
 * -xz : extended zero page usage, more zero page space, but no return to basic
 * -cid : cartridge type ID, used by vice emulator
 * -pp : compile in C++ mode